coot/cmdalias_vim/README.markdown

 more intuitive).

-This plugin implements aliases for command names, wihtout vim restriction: user defined commands via :command must begin with a captial letter.
+This plugin implements aliases for command names, without vim restriction: user defined commands via :command must begin with a capital letter.
 Using this plugin you make an alias to a command where the alias, is any sequence.
-You can also register a defult range or count with the alias.
+You can also register a default range or count with the alias.
 In this way you can change the default range or count of vim commands.
 To define alias use the command:
 ```viml
 :CmdAlias [alias] [range][command] [history] [buflocal] [match_end]
 ```
-where [alias] is the alias name, [command] is the command that should be executed.
-You might pretend new default [range] or count to the command.
-The [alias] is any vim pattern that will be used to match what you are entering in the ':' command line (the pattern will have pretended '\C^' and appended '\\>'
-- the later one unless [match_end] is specified and equal 0).
-For commands which do not run external programs you can also set [history]=1 (default is 0), then the command history will remember what you have typped rather than what was executed.
-But usage of it is limited, for example you can use with commands that echo some output because it will be hidden by next call to histdel() vim function.
-If [buflocal] has true value (1 for example) then the alias will be only valid in the current buffer (it will be denotes with @ when listing the aliases as Vim does for maps).
+where `[alias]` is the alias name, `[command]` is the command that should be executed.
+You might pretend new default `[range]` or count to the command.
+The `[alias]` is any vim pattern that will be used to match what you are entering in the `:` command line (the pattern will have pretended `\C^` and appended `\\>` - the later one unless [match&#95;end] is specified and equal `0`).
+For commands which do not run external programs you can also set `[history]=1` (default is `0`), then the command history will remember what you have typped rather than what was executed.
+But usage of it is limited, for example you can use with commands that echo some output because it will be hidden by next call to `histdel()` vim function.
+If `[buflocal]` has true value (`1` for example) then the alias will be only valid in the current buffer (it will be denotes with @ when listing the aliases as Vim does for maps).

-Note: If you define [match_end] = 0 you might fall into troubles, simply because a the plugin might substitute part of a command name.
+Note: If you define `[match_end] = 0` you might fall into troubles, simply because the plugin might substitute part of a command name.
 So don't use it unless you really want to experiment - you've been warned ;).

-If you don't provide any argument to the :CmdAlias command it will list all aliases.
+If you don't provide any argument to the `:CmdAlias` command it will list all aliases.

 The order in which you define aliases matters.
 More recent aliases are matched first.
-If you want to list the aliases in alfabetic order use:
+If you want to list the aliases in alphabetic order use:
 ```viml
 :CmdAlias
 ```